MichaelDim02/Hvazard/README.md

 Remove short passwords &amp; duplicates, change lowercase to uppercase &amp; reverse, combine wordlists!

 ### Disclaimer
-**This is free software and comes with _no warranty!_ Licensed under the MIT license.
+**This is free software and comes with _no warranty!_ Licensed under the MCD Penetration Testing Software License.
 Do not use for illegal purposes.**

 ### Manual & explaination